InnovativeDesign/react-mystery-lab/README.md

 - If the request succeeds, we parse the response as a JavaScript object with `response.json()` and then we log this object to the console and show an alert dialog to the user (saying "Sent successfully!").
 - If the request fails, we also log the failure response to the console.

+The next step is to call your `onSubmit` function in the `onSubmit` prop of your `<form>` element.
+Take a look at how we did that with `<input>`s and `onChange` if you're stuck.

-**Make sure that your request works!** You should be able to fill out a form, submit it, and see the response log successfully to the console.
+**Finally, make sure that your request works!** You should be able to fill out a form, submit it, and see the response log successfully to the console.
 The response should be a mystery.

 :mag: **Before you finish,** follow the mystery!
 **_This is required to complete the rest of this lab._**